 The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
-Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
+Loan losses are charged against the allowance when management believes the uncollectability of a loan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.
-The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectibility of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral and prevailing economic conditions.
+The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectability of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral and prevailing economic conditions.
 This evaluation is inherently subjective as it requires estimates that are susceptible to significant revision as more information becomes available.

 The allowance consists of specific, general and unallocated components.
-The specific component relates to loans that are classified using an internal loan grading system.
-For loans that are also classified as impaired, an allowance is established when the discounted cash flows (or collateral value or observable market price) of the impaired loan is lower than the carrying value of that loan.
-The general component covers non-classified loans and is based on historical loss experience and other qualitative factors.
+The specific component relates to loans that are impaired.
+An allowance is established when the discounted cash flows (or collateral value or observable market price) of the impaired loan is lower than the carrying value of that loan.
+The general component covers non-impaired loans and is based on historical loss experience and other qualitative factors.
 An unallocated component is maintained to cover uncertainties that could affect management's estimate of probable losses.
 The unallocated component of the allowance reflects the margin of imprecision inherent in the underlying assumptions used in the methodologies for estimating specific and general losses in the portfolio.